 - Artworks in at least two expressive forms and use of a process diary - a broad investigation of ideas in art making, art criticism and art history.

 Year 12 Course:

-- development of a body of work and use of a process diary - a minimum of five Case Studies (4-10 hours each) - deeper and more complex investigations in art making, art criticism and art history.
+- development of a body of work and use of a process diary - deeper and more complex investigations in art making, art criticism and art history.

 Board Endorsed Courses

 There are two types of Board Endorsed Courses